LoserCard/Moonlight-QS/README.md

 * When using different app shortcut links to the same host, you will be prompted to end any existing streams prior to starting a new stream.
 * If your host machine takes too long to wake, please modify the `MAX_RETRIES` value (default:10) in the `config.txt` file.
 * If you are using Moonlight Portable, please modify the `MOONLIGHT_PATH` in the `config.txt` file.

+Disclaimer: I am not associated or affliated with Moonlight Game Streaming.
+Any use of intellecual property regarding the base Moonlight application or artwork is strictly used for informative purposes to indicate which application (e.g. Moonlight) is operating in the background.